phetsims/build-a-nucleus/doc/implementation-notes.md

 - __ParticleView__: Tracks a particle in the view, the 'view' portion for the Particle model.

 Since there are particles located in various parts throughout the sim, on the way to the atom, away from the atom, and in the atom, there are various arrays to keep track of the particles.
-If a particle is not visibly in the ParticleAtom, which is in the nucleus in the Decay screen and in the energy levels in the Chart Intro screen, then it is not considered as a part of the ParticleAtom particles.
+If a particle is not visible in the ParticleAtom, which is in the nucleus in the Decay screen and in the energy levels in the Chart Intro screen, then it is not considered as a part of the ParticleAtom particles.